3rd Army Corps (Ukraine): Operations

-According to Butusov, on 4 June, amid an "extremely critical situation" on the front, the transition to the corps command system was implemented, and the entire 120 km line held by the constitutent units of the 3rd Army Corps was formally placed under Biletsky's command.
+According to Butusov, on 4 June, amid an "extremely critical situation" on the front, the transition to the corps command system was implemented, and the entire 120 km line held by the constituent units of the 3rd Army Corps was formally placed under Biletsky's command.
 This included the areas of responsibility of two Ukrainian brigades where the Russians had managed to advance significantly during the first half of 2025.
 Butusov and Ukrainian journalist Serhii Bondarenko have claimed that between June and late July, Biletsky improved the situation on the front, slowing down and repelling Russian offensives.
 Corps commanders said in August that after establishing its command over the front, the corps had managed to almost entirely halt Russian advances in its sector, preventing a Russian advance to the Oskil River.

 In August and September, commanders said that the corps was conducting a "large-scale defensive operation" on the Lyman and Borova fronts amid a Russian offensive against the final Ukrainian defensive line in the northern part of the Donbass region.
 Butusov and members of the corps' command have said that the 3rd Army Corps is positioned against Russia's 20th and 25th Combined Arms Armies, which are supported by units of the 1st Guards Tank Army.
 This reportedly constitutes a significant numerical advantage for the Russian side.

 In August and September, it was variously reported that the corps held between 120 km and 150 km of the front line between the cities of Lyman (Donetsk region) and Borova (Kharkiv region).
 Corps commanders have said that the corps holds about one-eighth or 12% of the total active front line in Ukraine.
 In an August interview with The Times, Biletsky said that the corps was "motivated by a strong nationalist ideology".

 On 24 August, it was reported that the 2nd Assault Battalion of the corps's 3rd Assault Brigade had retaken control over the village of Novomykhailivka in cooperation with the Defense Intelligence of Ukraine's Artan Unit.